-Psychological assessment is a specific set of procedures including extensive interviewing, history taking, and psychological testing.
-The goal is to accurately diagnose a problem.
+A psychological assessment is a specific set of procedures including extensive interviewing, history taking, and psychological testing.
+The goal of assessment is to accurately diagnose the problem.
 This activity is particularly important when the client is considering use of medication in his or her treatment.
 It is also useful in identifying learning disabilities, attention deficit hyperactive disorder, post-traumatic stress disorder, and short and long term disability.
-It is seldom that one test can provide all the information needed to form an accurate diagnosis.
-I select tests based upon the diagnostic question, “What is wrong that this person is experiencing these symptoms?”
-Most tests that are most frequently used by psychologists are scored by computer software and may even have a computerized interpretation program.
-However, these interpretations are not as accurate as that of an experienced clinician whohas taken an accurate and thorough case history.
+I select tests based upon the diagnostic question, “What are the psychological continence that cause this person to experience these symptoms?”

 Even when there is effective pre-screening, there are times when an individual succumbs to job stress or personal problems such as substance abuse or depression.
 A psychologist can help determine when and if the person should be suspended or placed on disability.
 The psychologist can also determine if an individual is capable of returning to work.

-When an individual is determined to be psychologically disabled, an employer may question that decision or want to know when that individual can return and in what capacity.
+An employee or an insurance company may want to know the type and degree of psychological disability in whether an individual can return to work part time or full time.
 He/she may want to consult with an independent professional to answer their questions.
 This process is called an Independent Medical Examination or IME.